katychuang/nyhug-office-hours/faq.md

 OSX - similar to instructions for linux.

 OSX10.9 Mavericks introduces problems with GCC compiler.
-As of May 2014, these were the most up to date instructions written by [@cartazio](https://gist.github.com/cartazio/7131371) and [@katychuang](http://stackoverflow.com/questions/19579577/installing-building-ghc-with-osx-mavericks-ghc)
+As of May 2014, the most up to date instructions were written by [@cartazio](https://gist.github.com/cartazio/7131371) and [@katychuang](http://stackoverflow.com/questions/19579577/installing-building-ghc-with-osx-mavericks-ghc)